omeid/uconfig/README.md

 # uConfig [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](https://godoc.org/github.com/omeid/uconfig) [![Build Status](https://app.travis-ci.com/omeid/uconfig.svg?branch=master)](https://app.travis-ci.com/omeid/uconfig) [![Go Report Card](https://goreportcard.com/badge/github.com/omeid/uconfig)](https://goreportcard.com/report/github.com/omeid/uconfig) [![Coverage](https://gocover.io/_badge/github.com/omeid/uconfig?update)](https://gocover.io/github.com/omeid/uconfig)

-Lightweight, zero-dependency, and extendable configuration management.
+Lightweight and extendable configuration management.

-uConfig is extremely light and extendable configuration management library with zero dependencies.
-Every aspect of configuration is provided through a _plugin_, which means you can have any combination of flags, environment variables, defaults, secret providers, Kubernetes Downward API, and any combination of configuration files and formats including json, toml, cue, or just about anything you want, and only what you want, through plugins.
+uConfig is a lightweight and extendable configuration management library.
+Every aspect of configuration is provided through a _plugin or extension_, which means you can have any combination of flags, environment variables, defaults, secret providers, Kubernetes Downward API, or even config file watching, and any combination of configuration files and formats including json, toml, cue, or just about anything you want, and only what you want, through plugins and extensions.

 To use uConfig, you simply define the configuration struct for your services and application, and uConfig does all the heavy-lifting.
 It just works.